 Employee Discount.
-A portion of the sales charge is waived for purchases by officers, directors and employees (and immediate family members) of the sponsor and its affiliates and dealers and their affiliates.
+A portion of the sales charge is waived for purchases by officers, directors and employees (and immediate family members) of the sponsor and its affiliates and dealers and their affiliates, other than Morgan Stanley, whose discounts are described below.
 Immediate family members include spouses, children or step-children under 21 living in the same household, parents or step-parents, and trustees, custodians or fiduciaries for the benefit of such persons.
 These purchases may be made at the public offering price per unit less the applicable dealer concession.
-These discounts apply during the initial offering period and in the secondary market.
-All employee discounts are subject to the policies of the related selling firm.
+These discounts are subject to the policies of the related selling firm.
 Only officers, directors and employees of companies that allow their employees to participate in this employee discount program are eligible for the discounts.